 BRIDGE stands for Building Resources in Democracy, Governance and Elections.
 It is a modular professional development program with a particular focus on electoral processes.
 BRIDGE represents a unique initiative where five leading organisations in the democracy and governance field have jointly committed to developing, implementing and maintaining the most comprehensive curriculum and workshop package available, designed to be used as a tool within a broader capacity development framework.

-The five BRIDGE partners are the Australian Electoral Commission (AEC), International IDEA, International Foundation of Electoral Systems (IFES), United Nations Development Program (UNDP) and the United Nations Electoral Assistance Division (UNEAD).
+The five BRIDGE partners are the Australian Electoral Commission (AEC), International IDEA, International Foundation for Electoral Systems (IFES), United Nations Development Programme (UNDP) and the United Nations Electoral Assistance Division (UNEAD).

 The Objectives of BRIDGE

 - to promote internationally accepted principles of democracy and good electoral practice

 - enhance the skills and confidence of stakeholders in the electoral process

 - increase the awareness of tools and resources available for the building and maintaining of a sustainable electoral culture

 - develop a support network for stakeholders in electoral processes and encourage a culture of sharing information and experiences

 BRIDGE as a Capacity Development Tool

 An election is the largest and most complex logistical operation that a country ever undertakes in peace time.
 This is often not well understood, and indeed, the better an election is run, the simpler it looks.
 Committed, ethical, professional and confident people are the key to increasing the prospects of running a good election, in both emerging and more established democracies.